 That said, I have tried to be as unbiased as possible, and any affiliations have not affected our rankings.

 Top Proposal Software

-Here are our rankings for the best proposal software of 2021:
+Here are our rankings for the best proposal software:

 Proposify is one of the original proposal software players in the market, and also the leader for a reason.
 Based in Canada and trusted by industry leading brands across many industries, Proposify is known for providing best-in-class proposal software that is well designed and usable and leads to more work being closed.